No. 6 (Yellow, White, Blue over Yellow on Gray)

-No. 6 (Yellow, White, Blue over Yellow on Gray) is an oil on canvas painting in color field style by Latvian-born American artist Mark Rothko created in 1954.
-No. 6 (Yellow, White, Blue over Yellow on Gray) is a prime exemplar of Rothko’s creative activity.
-After his experiments with mythological themes and Surrealism to express tragedy he turned to depicting irregular and painterly rectangular regions of color which he further abstracted into rectangular color forms.
+No. 6 (Yellow, White, Blue over Yellow on Gray) is a 1954 oil on canvas painting in a color field style by Latvian-born American artist Mark Rothko created in 1954.
+After his experiments with mythological themes and Surrealism to express tragedy he turned to depicting irregular and painterly rectangular regions of color.

 Description

 The painting depicts three blurred blocks of yellow, white and blue opposed against a gray ground.
 He made the various layers of the painting dry quickly, without mixing of colors, so that he could soon create new layers on top of the earlier ones.
-The main purpose of Rothko is to express and communicate "basic human emotions, such as tragedy, ecstasy, doom etc." through the color relationships in his paintings.
 No. 6 (Yellow, White, Blue over Yellow on Gray) belongs to Rothko’s late period when he for seven years painted in oil only on large canvases with vertical formats.
-Very large-scale designs were used in order to overwhelm the viewer, or, in Rothko's words, to make the viewer feel "enveloped within" the painting.
+Very large-scale designs were used, in Rothko's words, to make the viewer feel "enveloped within" the painting.